 If you feel that winter tires are needed for your driving conditions, Goodyear Eagle M+S EMT tires are available in your original equipment sizes from an authorized Goodyear EMT retailer.
 These tires will improve snow traction while maintaining your Corvette's extended mobility feature.
-See the Goodyear Extended Mobility Tire Owner's Manual and Limited Warranty supplied with your Corvette for additional information.
+When using winter tires on your vehicle, be sure to use them on all four wheels see "Buying New Tires" in the Index.